gdamjan/prezentacii/portable-services-nix/README.md

 (pure, functional, immutable, lazy)

 Note:
+- all the buzzwords
-it's a normal language, you know: numbers, strings, booleans, lists, attribute-sets (dicts) The only difference: paths, derivations
+- it's a normal language, you know: numbers, strings, booleans, lists, attribute-sets (dicts)
+- The only difference: paths, derivations

 ⌄⌄⌄